AngelaYu-3/makemore/README.md

 ## Included Dataset

-The included names.txt dataset, as an example, has the most common 32K names taken from [ssa.gov](https://www.ssa.gov/) for the year 2018.
+The included example **names.txt** dataset has the most common 32K names taken from [ssa.gov](https://www.ssa.gov/) for the year 2018.

 ___